 Ten Commandments: The Virtues of Work

-Aristotle said, “Pleasure in the job puts perfection in the work.” it is a sentiment worth aiming for whether you plan to work for 10 years or 40 years.
+Aristotle said, “Pleasure in the job puts perfection in the work.”
+It is a sentiment worth aiming for whether you plan to work for 10 years or 40 years.

 I always valued my work, appreciated its challenges, and a way to give meaning to my life.
 Sure, there are always days I would rather not be working.
 However, I have sought fulfillment from my job and career.
 If you don’t feel you are in the right place, make changes.
 Explore and broaden your interests.
 Our jobs often give us a sense of pride, independence, identity, and purpose, a way to meet people, improve our skills, and of course, financial support.